mahavedalla/mahavedalla/docs/questions/kilesa/Are the defilements mental 1d8e99d0911281a294bfebd1725008f5.md

-# Are the defilements mental?
+Question: Are the defilements mental?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: MN 36